Blogs

 • Office /Workspace: Workspaces require bright lighting to give a focused, alert, and productive ambiance.
 In such settings, it’s recommended to use neutral LED lighting with a color temperature of 4000K.
 These are the most common LED lighting types for office spaces due to their versatility and ability to satisfy multiple uses.

-• Bedroom: This space is essentially designated for comfort, for relaxing and unwinding in a private environment.
+• Bedroom: This space is essentially designated for comfort, relaxing and unwinding in a private environment.
 Bedrooms have a close connection to the occupants in terms of the effect they give their residents and the relation between the occupants and the room’s style and interior.
 It is therefore only natural to select a comfortable and warm color temperature lighting for this space, typically in a range between 2700K-3000K.

 This range communicates directly with the light sensors in humans, which can detect differences between bright daylight and warmer tones that signify the day is coming to an end.